RoryCrispin/toroCamAndroid/README.md

 toroCam Camera Control
 ======================

 #### toroCam was a fun summer project that we have postponed development on in order to focus on exciting new products.
 The code is open source however our hardware is propritary.
-All commecial enquiries are welcome at me@rorycrispin.co.uk.
+All commecial enquiries are welcome at gmail.com, rorycr96.
 Thanks

 toroCam is a camera control system, which gives you unparalleled control over your SLR though an open source app and a small, Arduino compatible board.